 Find the right market

-The right market isn’t necessarily the closest market.
+The right market isn’t necessarily the closest one.
 Depending on your property investment, it’s important to find a market that supports it.
 Every city and state has different demands, and you’ll need to find an area within your budget.
-For example, while property in New York City has a median listing price of $875,000, you can buy a house in Dallas, Georgia for nearly a fourth of that price.
-This, on top of local economy factors like population growth and average incomes are signs to consider when looking into a location.
+For example, while property in New York City has a median listing price of $875,000, you can buy a house in suburban areas of Georgia for nearly a fourth of that price.
+This, on top of local economic factors like population growth and average incomes, are signs to consider when looking into a location.